Skip to content

 ★★★★☆

-"The Suunto Vertical is the best GPS watch for adventure.
+"The Suunto Vertical line is the best GPS watch for adventure.
 Period.
 That battery life is no joke."

 Field Mag - 280 helpful votes